jakekohlhepp/academic-kickstart/content/publication/selection-injury/index.md

 caption = "My caption 😄"

 +++
 In this paper, I study how voluntary labor supply decisions within an organization impact workplace injury using novel data on the payroll and workers' compensation claims of Los Angeles traffic officers.
 I use the leave taken by coworkers as an instrument to estimate the causal effect of daily labor supply decisions on workplace injury.
 Self-selection via voluntary labor supply reduces injuries by 48 percent compared to the underlying injury rate.
-The majority of the effect is driven by private factors, implying decentralized overtime assignment mechanisms like shift auctions can be used to reduce injury rates.
+I decompose selection into a predictable component that could be accomplished via direct assignment on observables by a manager, and a private component known only to the individual worker.
+I show the vast majority of the effect is driven by the private component, implying decentralized overtime assignment mechanisms like shift auctions are an effective way to reduce organizational injury rates.